 Practice drills will continue.
 Classes could move throughout the building while maintaining the two (2) metres/six (6) feet physical distancing between students in the classroom, hallway and at all exits.
 Each Principal should review with staff where to go in case there is a real emergency, and the school needs to be evacuated.
 Location on the school playground or field should be identified that would allow for a two (2) metres/six (6) feet distance between the students to be maintained.
+Further direction will be provided by the local fire departments.
 In emergency situations, maintaining a physical distance should not be a top concern.
 If practicing emergency measures, staff could encourage physical distancing but not be strict with this message.